 - Russell Gerald Applebee, deceased, priest, Missionaries of the Holy Family: Victims accused Applebee in 1994.
 He left St. Petersburg in 1979.
 The order paid the victim's therapy fees.
 Applebee was convicted of abuse charges in Texas and Florida.

-- William Michael Burke, Salesian Order priest: Alleged abuses 1986 to 1987 while a Brother.
+- William Michael Burke, Salesian Order priest: Alleged abuses from 1986 to 1987 while a Brother.
 Ordained in 1993.
 Worked in a New York religious center until 2002.

 - Innocente Clementi, deceased, Salesian Order priest: Boys at Mary Help of Christians school accused Clementi of abuse.
 The church settled their cases.